 Duolingo is the OG of “gamified” online learning at your own pace.
 I’ve been using it on and off for over a decade, and many people use it as their first or only language learning tool.
 It supports more than 40 languages.

-Duolingo is extremely pushy with the Super Duolingo subscription service.
-The free tier is a good way to check out whats on offer, but the hearts you lose by making mistakes while learning and other roadblocks quickly get in the way of your learning progress if you don’t pay up.
-Making mistakes is essential to learning, and punishing people for making mistakes is a good way to get people to stop learning.
+The free version of Duolingo is a good way to check out what it can do, but Duolingo uses hearts that you lose by making mistakes while learning and other roadblocks to entice you to subscribe to Super Duolingo.
+Making mistakes is essential to learning, and punishing people for making mistakes is a bad idea.

 Duolingo also has online competitive leaderboards which you can opt out of by setting your profile to private.
 I enjoy the leaderboard competition, but it may push some users away.